 - Release the breath slowly for a count of 6 seconds

 - Take a slight pause before starting stage 1 again

 You can repeat this cycle of breathing, counting as you go, for as long feels necessary.
 Just remember the pattern of 4, 2 & 6 seconds.
-Throughout the exercise, pay attention to where the areas of tension are in your body and try to relax them: let your shoulders drop, and if you feel comfortable to do so, you may close your eyes.
+Throughout the exercise, pay attention to where the areas of tension are in your body.
+Try to relax them: let your shoulders drop, and if you feel comfortable to do so, you may close your eyes.
 Pay attention to the feelings in your body and focus on any sensations of relaxation that may occur.
 Try to deepen the feeling whilst continuing to control the breath.
 If this pattern of breathing doesn’t work for you, try shortening it to a 3 out, hold for 1, exhale for 4 pattern.
 The important thing is that the out breath is a little slower than the in-breath.